ControlThings/mist-examples-nodejs/README.md

 ...
 ```

-Show the internal help and list all peers (friends):
+Show the internal help, list all peers (friends) and smile to Marielle, who happens to be peers[0]:

 ```sh
 $ export CORE=9094